Arcify/4-player-chess-engine/README.md

 * Looking for checks more efficient

-* Making the computer player implement Alpha-Beta pruning, Monte Carlo tree search and a neural network based approach
+* Making the computer player implement Monte Carlo tree search and a convolutional neural network based approach

 * Many UI improvements